 The specifications listed below do not necessarily reflect the current configurations available to be purchased from a retailer, nor should they be interpreted as the "best" configuration.
-They are the minimum specifications you should seek when purchasing a computer.
+For example, although Windows 7 is listed below, anything newer (such as Windows 8) will work fine.
+The specs listed below are the minimum specifications you should seek when purchasing a computer.
 Use the list as a guide to help you purchase a good laptop that will adequately serve your needs with as few problems as possible.

 |Dual-core or higher, 2 GHz||Dual-core or higher, 2 GHz|